 Wash and dry leg of lamb.
 In a bowl mix three tablespoons rosemary, zest and juice from lemon, sea salt, pepper, and garlic.
-Add enough olive oil to form mixture into a…
+Add enough olive oil to form mixture into a rough paste.
+On a…

 I recently bought some ricotta cheese for a dish I wanted to make.
 I bought much more than I needed and wasn’t sure what else to use it in.
 Cheesecake?
 No!
 I had enough sweets over Christmas.
 An internet search turned up lots of pasta dishes but that wasn’t it either.
 How about eggplant parmesan?
 I’ve wanted to make eggplant parmesan for quite some time but I didn’t really want a heavy, greasy dish as it can sometimes be.
 I looked around and found a recipe that baked the eggplant first instead of frying it.
 I didn’t really like anything else about that recipe so I decided to use that idea but make my own sauce, plus there was the ricotta.

 I love putanesca sauce so I made something along those lines, you can use any sauce you like of course.
 As usual the measurements are not exact, I throw in what I have or what I feel it needs after tasting.

 - 15 Kalamata olives sliced